 The Emotional Lesson

-This case also highlights something physicians sometimes underestimate: patients may avoid returning after a bad outcome because they feel embarrassed, discouraged, angry, or afraid of hearing more bad news.
-Some quietly lose trust in the process altogether.
+This case also highlights something physicians sometimes underestimate: patients may avoid seeking additional evaluation after a disappointing outcome because they feel embarrassed, discouraged, or afraid of hearing more bad news.
+Some quietly lose confidence in the process altogether.
 Unfortunately, delaying evaluation can sometimes allow treatable conditions to become permanent ones.

 One of the most important things patients should understand is this: seeking a second opinion is not disloyal, confrontational, or disrespectful.
 Medicine is complicated.
-Complications happen even in excellent hands.
-Good doctors understand that patients sometimes need reassurance, another perspective, or simply a fresh set of eyes on a difficult situation.
+Eyes are complex.
+Good physicians understand that patients sometimes need reassurance, another perspective, or simply a fresh set of measurements and a different approach to a difficult situation.

 A Lesson About Time